Symbian9/Python-S60-GPS-Tracker/README.md

 Sends the String as a SMS to base number, the mobile with the base number is connected to a raspi.

 The raspi uses minterm utility to check for messages on the base phone.
+The phone should up as /dev/ttyxxx
 Parses messages and plots the lat,lang on google maps.

+Tested using Nokia E71 as the Tracker Mobile.
+Nokia Xpress 5800 was used as base number connected to raspi.